luthraG/image-watermark/README.md

 ### API

-#### embedWatermark
+#### embedWatermark(source, [options])

-API to embed watermark in given image.
+API to embed watermark in given image/pdf.
 It takes two arguments :
 1. path of the image and
-2. options object
+2. options object.
+This argument is optional

 **Options**